Back in 2012, at the heart of London Olympics, Sir Dave Brailsford repeatedly told people of his belief in the marginal gains principle.

 We are looking at the 1% you can give to each individual child – that respect, that smile, that encouragement, that praise.

-We are talking about personalised learning and a bespoke approach for that individual student.
+We are talking about personalised learning and a bespoke approach for that individual student based on evidence.

 Sir Dave Brailsford did not just implement wholesale changes, he looked at his athletes.